sam-sneed/sm64-roblox-liberty-prime/README.md

 # sm64-roblox-liberty-prime

 A fork of a port of Super Mario 64's movement code into Roblox Luau (in `--!strict` mode), hosted as a [rojo](https://rojo.space) project.
-Based on (the SM64 decompilation project)[https://github.com/n64decomp/sm64] and (MaximumADHD's Port of movement code to ROBLOX)[https://github.com/MaximumADHD/sm64-roblox].
+Based on [the SM64 decompilation project](https://github.com/n64decomp/sm64) and [MaximumADHD's Port of movement code to ROBLOX](https://github.com/MaximumADHD/sm64-roblox).
 This is just a more "ready-to-use" version.

 Original game is hosted here:<br/>
 https://www.roblox.com/games/10238956318/funny-64-bit-platformer